 - Help you optimize workout intensities, minimize injury, and monitor progress in real-time and after your workout for an in-depth analysis.

-- Prescribe the perfect interval workout in real-time by pushing up to or beyond your anaerobic threshold and watching your muscles recover fully in between each interval.
+- Prescribe the perfect interval workout in real time by pushing up to or beyond your anaerobic threshold and watching your muscles fully recover in between intervals.

-This is a scientifically proven approach that uses the latest fat loss techniques and technology to help achieve the body and health of your dreams.*
+This scientifically proven approach uses the latest fat loss techniques and technology to help achieve the body and health of your dreams.*

 The workouts won’t be easy.
 It will challenge you, BUT IT’S NOT IMPOSSIBLE